Best YETI products and accessories | CNN Underscored

 Yeti Tundra Haul Hard Cooler ($399.99; yeti.com)

-Yeti’s coolers have extra thick walls for insulation, which means they can be bulky, heavy and cumbersome to move around.
+Yeti’s coolers have extra-thick walls for insulation, which means they can be bulky, heavy and cumbersome to move around.
 Thankfully, Yeti threw some wheels and a handle on the Tundra Haul so you can have a more portable cooler perfect for the park or backyard.

 Yeti Hopper Backflip 24 Soft Cooler ($299.99; yeti.com)

-If you’re really against lugging a heavy cooler around, consider the Hopper Backflip 24 Soft Cooler.
-It doesn’t have the same levels of insulation as the Tundra line, but is the perfect in-between for a picnic or beach trip.
+If you’re really against lugging around a heavy cooler, consider the Hopper Backflip 24 Soft Cooler.
+It doesn’t have the same levels of insulation as the Tundra line, but it is the perfect in-between for a picnic or beach trip.
 We tried out the backpack and love how comfortable the straps are, how durable the exterior feels and, most of all, how convenient it makes keeping your food and drinks cool.

 Yeti drinkware